YuchenLuo/jekyll-now/about.md

 permalink: /about/
 ---

-This is my personal blog about coding, technology, and various projects I wish to share with the world.
+This is my personal blog about coding, technology, and various projects of mine.

 ### More Information